List of A Certain Magical Index characters: Misaki Shokuhō

-Misaki Shokuhō (食蜂 操祈) is a second-year student who led the largest clique in the school, earning her the title "The Queen of Tokiwadai".
-She is Academy City's #5 Level 5 esper with an ability called Mental Out (Mentaru Auto) that used remote controls hidden in her sling bag to execute her mind-related powers such as mind read, telepathy, brainwashing, psychometry, and memory erasure.
-However, her power has setbacks such as she cannot use it on Electromasters, animals and machines, and especially Tōma Kamijō.
-Misaki does not trust anyone whose minds she could not read, except for Tōma.
-She prefers to hide from the public so she sends her follower or a mind-controlled individual as her representative instead.
+Misaki Shokuhō (食蜂 操祈) is a second-year student who leads the largest clique in the school, earning her the title "The Queen of Tokiwadai".
+She is Academy City's #5 Level 5 esper, and has an ability called Mental Out (Mentaru Auto) that uses remote controls hidden in her sling bag to execute her mind-related powers such as mind reading, telepathy, brainwashing, psychometry, and memory erasure.
+However, her power cannot be used on Electromasters, animals and machines.
+It also does not affect Tōma Kamijō.
+Misaki does not trust anyone whose minds she cannot read, with the exception of Tōma.
+She often prefers to hide from the public, and sends her followers or a mind-controlled individual as her representative instead.

 Misaki is involved in the Exterior Project that would greatly boost her power by cultivating a cut portion of her brain's cerebral cortex.
 She is then requested by researchers of the Clone Dolly Project to act as Dolly's missing friend aliased "Mi-chan" by altering her memories that would make Misaki the friend in her mind.
 Misaki eventually learns about the researchers' plan of disposing of her upon the Exterior's completion.
 She decides to brainwash the scientists involved in the project and take over the building.